Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

 Tell us more about your experience at the Maker Faire:

 Dan: We had a lot of interest, we won an award in zone 5 which focused on robotics.
-We got interviewed by a Japanese TV station.
+A Japanese TV station interviewed us.

 Steven: It was my first time at anything like that.
 It was amazing, it was like Burning Man for people who like robots.